NoahShore/City_Green_Sapce_and_Health/README.md

 Please refer to the TECHNICAL DETAILS below for the listing of the Repository Directory Contents.

 # Website:
-Interactive Website with User driven dropdown menu for City selections, Map / Chart visualizations.
+Interactive FLASK Website with User driven dropdown menu for City selections, Map / Chart visualizations.
 Pop-ups with statistical data for city selected.

-To access the website, refer to TECHNICAL DETAILS below for step-by-step instructions.
+To access the website, refer to TECHNICAL DETAILS below in 'INSTRUCTIONS TO RECREATE THE RESULTS AND OPEN THE flask website' for step-by-step instructions.

 Creating the Website: Created a website to display our data and the visualizations thereof using HTML, CSS, JavaScript, and Python.
 Python used to build the Flask app that supports the website and interacts with the MongoDB database on the user's behalf, HTML to create the basic structure of the webpages, and JavaScript to build the visualizations and insert them into the pages.
 We then used Bootstrap and CSS to style the pages.